nathanwang0114/cse15l-lab-reports/wk4-lab-report.md

 *Keys Pressed:* `<ctrl-v><left><left><left><left><left><left><left><left><left><left><left><left><left><left><left><backspace><backspace><a><h><p><enter>`

-Used `<ctrl-v>` to paste in the login info from week 1 lab.
-Then, used the left arrow key 15 times to get to the @ part of username, and deleted the two filler 'z' characters.
-After that, I typed 'a' 'h' and 'p'since those are the letters corresponding to my course username.
-Finally I pressed enter to login.
+I used `<ctrl-v>` to paste in the login info from week 1 lab.
+Then, I used the left arrow key 15 times to get to the @ part of username, and deleted the two filler 'z' characters.
+After that, I typed 'a' 'h' and 'p'since those are the letters corresponding to my course specific username.
+Finally, I pressed enter to login.